-With almost 40 million members, Anthem is one of the largest health insurance providers in the United States.
-Anthem sells a variety of health insurance products, including disability insurance for workers, often as a group benefits plan available to employers.
-Workers mistakenly believe that they will receive benefits if it is ever necessary to file a claim, but Anthem disability denials are much more common.
+With nearly 40 million members, Anthem is one of the largest health insurance providers in the United States.
+Anthem sells various health insurance products, including disability insurance, often as a group benefit plan available to employers.
+Employees mistakenly believe that they will receive benefits if they ever need to file a claim, but Anthem disability denials are much more common.

-The disability insurance attorneys at Ortiz Law Firm can help disabled workers fight for the disability insurance benefits they deserve if their claim was wrongfully denied or terminated, and we offer a free consultation for claimants to discuss their disability denials with an attorney.
+At the Ortiz Law Firm, our disability attorneys help disabled workers fight for the disability insurance benefits they deserve.
+We offer a free consultation after a claim is wrongfully denied or terminated so claimants can discuss the reasons for their disability denials with an attorney.

 Anthem Blue Cross and Anthem Life Insurance Company

-Anthem Blue Cross, Anthem Blue Cross and Blue Shield, Empire BlueCross BlueShield, and Anthem Life are all part of one parent company, Anthem, Inc. Anthem is an independent licensee of Blue Cross and Blue Shield Association.
-Per Anthem’s website, Anthem Blue Cross and Blue Shield is the trade name of:
+Anthem Blue Cross, Anthem Blue Cross and Blue Shield, Empire BlueCross BlueShield, and Anthem Life are part of one parent company, Anthem, Inc. Anthem is an independent licensee of the Blue Cross and Blue Shield Association.
+According to Anthem’s website, Anthem Blue Cross and Blue Shield is the brand name of:

 - In Colorado and Nevada: Rocky Mountain Hospital and Medical Service, Inc.